Devin Hodges, 15, Commits Suicide After Accidentally Shooting Friend To Death

 After an investigation, police have identified the Georgia teenager as Devin Hodges, 15, who shot himself dead.
 According to an article by ABC News, the incident happened on New Year’s Eve when Hodges brought a loaded gun to a make-shift backyard shed in the neighborhood where he met three of his friends.
-While he tried to flaunt the gun it went off and hit his 17-year-old friend, Chad Carless.
+While he tried to flaunt the gun, it went off and hit his 17-year-old friend, Chad Carless.
 The wound turned out to be fatal.

 Upset and worried after killing his friend, eyewitnesses told police that Hodges fled from the scene and wandered a few houses down the neighborhood before entering a random backyard and shooting himself dead with the same gun.